alshedivat/al-folio/_pages/about.md

 He was appointed as a full-time Research Associate with CURENT before Ph.D. graduation.
 He received his Master’s and Bachelor’s Degree in Electrical Engineering from Southeast University, China in 2013 and 2011 respectively.

-Hantao Cui is recognized as an Outstanding Reviewer for 2019 by the IEEE Transactions on Power Systems.
+Hantao Cui serves as an Associate Editor for the [Journal of Modern Power Systems and Clean Energy](http://www.mpce.info).
+He is recognized as an Outstanding Reviewer for 2019 by the IEEE Transactions on Power Systems.
 He is author of two Essential Science Indicators (ESI) highly cited papers.

 Hantao Cui's research include: